muhlemmer/pbpgx/README.md

 It is build on the pgx PostgreSQL driver toolkit for Go, for richer SQL type support.
 Thefore pbpgx is targetting developers which are building protcol buffers based APIs against a PostgreSQL database.

-This package is currently a WIP and is written against the current `golang/go:master` branch with type parameter support and will support Go version 1.18 upward.
+This package is currently a WIP and is written against Go version 1.18-beta1 with type parameter support and will support Go version 1.18 upward.

 ## Features